yeasy/learning_pickleball/21_secret_en.md

 # Top Secrets of Pickleball

 ## General Principles

-Let the paddle dance in the hand, let the body float on the court.
+Let the paddle dance around in your hand, and the player float around the court.
-Eyes observe all directions, hitting the ball to any possible placement.
+Observe the positions from every direction, hitting the ball to any possible placement.

-Advance and retreat following the rules, attack and defense with special skills.
+Advance and retreat by rules, with advanced tricks for attack and defense.
-Spread the opponent left and right, coordinate the shot in depth and distance.
+Spread the opponent wide left and right, coordinate depth and distance.

-Rhythm varies between fast and slow, hitting the ball turns soft and hard.
+The rhythm varies in speed, release the ball with a mix of softness and force.
-When battle, use less movement to let opponent move, control more with smaller gesture.
+Control the game with stillness and motion, focus more on control than on mere action.

-Being in an undefeated state, the trap awaits the opponent to jump in.
+Place yourself in an unassailable position, plan your moves with wisdom.
-With a heart as calm as still water, you will be carefree on the court.
+Calm your mind like still water, and enjoy the game freely.

-## Chapter One: The Source of Using Power
+## Source of Power
-The art of pickleball lies first in using power.
-Power begins in the feet, rising from the bottom up, through the legs, hips, waist, back, shoulders, arms, palms, and finally to the fingers.
-The transmission of power is like the flow of a river; when the path is clear, the power flows smoothly, and when the joints are aligned, the power penetrates.
-One who wishes to generate power efficiently should be like a fully drawn bow, tense on the inside but relaxed on the outside.
-When releasing power, it should be like a tidal wave crashing against rocks, delivering an instantaneous and overwhelming force.
+The art of pickleball begins with the generation of power.
+Power starts from the feet, moving upwards through the legs, hips, waist, back, shoulders, arms, palms, and finally the fingers.
+The root of power lies in breath, following the rhythm of inhalation and exhalation.
+The transmission of power flows like a river, smooth when unblocked, penetrating when relaxed.
+To generate power, be like a drawn bow ready to release, tense internally but relaxed externally.
+At the moment of striking, it should be like waves crashing on rocks, or thunderbolts.

-## Chapter Two: The Secret of Hitting
+## Secrets of Hitting

-The application of pickleball skills is about to hit the ball.
-There are three hit techniques: the first is "direct hit," the second is "spin," and the third is "flicking."
-The direct hit breaks the opponent with straight force; spin confuses the opponent with variations; flicking controls the opponent with high and low, with unpredicted placement.
-Each technique has its strengths, complementing each other.
-Players should use them flexibly according to the opponent's situation.
+The essence of pickleball lies in hitting the ball.
+There are three main techniques: "straight hit," "slice," and "lob."
+A straight hit uses direct force to break through; a slice uses variation to confuse the opponent; a lob controls the opponent with high and low drops.
+These techniques are complementary and should be applied flexibly according to the opponent's situation.

-## Chapter Three: The Precision of Hand Techniques
+## Precision of Hand Techniques
 Hand techniques are the essence of pickleball.
-The three main techniques are: swinging, volleying, and blocking.
-Each technique has its unique uses, complementing each other.
-Swinging is the foundation, volleying is sharp, and blocking is stable.
-The techniques are diverse and ever-changing.
-Learners should carefully experience, practice diligently, and achieve the unity of mind and hand.
+The three main techniques are swing, volley, and push block, each with unique applications, working in harmony.
+Swinging is foundational, volleying is sharp, and pushing is steady.
+The palm is the root, the fingers the tool, winning with less and defeating the clumsy with cleverness.
+Move forward by moving backward, go left by going right.
+Techniques are varied and limitless.
+Learners should carefully understand and practice until achieving unity of mind and hand.

-## Chapter Four: The Variations of Footwork
+## Variations of Footwork

-Footwork is the foundation of defense and attack, moving like a wandering dragon and turning like a returning swallow.
+Footwork is the foundation of offense and defense, moving like a dragon, turning like a swift bird.
 Footwork can be short or long, fast or slow.
-Practitioners should focus on stability and avoid impatience.
-Short steps are suitable for quick battles, long steps are beneficial for maneuvering.
-Step by step, one can respond to endless situations.
-The feet move with the body, allowing for smooth and effortless movement.
+Practitioners should prioritize stability and avoid impatience.
+Short steps are good for quick action, long steps for maneuvering.
+Advancing step by step ensures versatility.
+Moving with the body ensures seamless execution.

-## Chapter Five: The Subtlety of Mental Techniques
+## Flexibility of Body Movement

-A pickleball battle is not merely about temporary victory or defeat but a contest of mind and strategy.
-Mental techniques have three realms: the first is "defense like a mountain," with a steady and unwavering mind; the second is "attack like fire," with an aggressive and fiery offense; the third is "change like the wind," with unpredictable variations.
-Practitioners of mental techniques should cultivate introspection, respond calmly, observe the opponent's stance, and adapt accordingly.
+Body movement is the core of technique.
+It must be flexible and versatile, effortlessly transitioning between stillness and motion, controlling the opponent.
+Body movement includes stance, movement, and turning.
+The stance must be stable, seemingly immobile but ready to move; movement must be lively, with power centered, flowing like clouds and water; turning must be balanced, with one foot as the axis and the other moving, changing direction without excess.

-## Chapter Six: The Skill of Body Techniques
+## Subtlety of Mind

-Body techniques are the core application.
-They should be flexible and varied, with free and easy actions, using less movement to let the opponent move.
-There are three essentials: stance, movement, and turning.
-The stance should be stable, ready to move at any moment; movement should be agile, with strength contained within, flowing like clouds and water, unimpeded; turning should be balanced, with one foot as the pivot and the other moving, changing direction without increase or decrease.
+The contest in pickleball is not merely about winning or losing, but a battle of wits and strategy.
+The mind has three states: "calm as a mountain," with a stable and unwavering heart; "advance like fire," with a relentless and fierce attack; "change like wind," with unpredictable variations.
+Practitioners should cultivate inner observation, honing their mind to reach a state of perfection.

-## Chapter Seven: The Way of Intelligent Battle
+## The Way to Victory

-Intelligent battle lies in knowing oneself and the opponent.
-Observe the opponent's weaknesses and formulate strategies; understand the situation on the court and choose techniques flexibly.
-Balancing skill and wisdom is essential for victory.
-Beyond intelligent battle, it is necessary to use principles to govern techniques, control movement with stillness, and maintain a calm heart, to see the vast freedom of the world.
+The way to victory lies in knowing yourself and your opponent.
+Identify the opponent's weaknesses, plan before acting, observe their stance, and adapt accordingly.
+Combining skill and intelligence leads to invincibility.
+Beyond techniques, one must govern the heart with the way, merging mind and method to achieve a harmonious state.